georgeliu95/TensorRT/demo/NeMo/README.md

 # TensorRT FP8 Inference for NeMo models
+**Deprecation:** For all users using TensorRT to accelerate Large Language Model inference, please use [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/).
+TensorRT-LLM includes full model coverage and functionalities of HuggingFace demo and NeMo demo.
+It also contains more optimizations and functionalities (e.g. model quantization, in-flight batching, etc.), multi-GPU support, better model coverage and much better inference performance.
+HuggingFace Demo and NeMo demo will not be maintained, and they will be removed from OSS in TRT 10.0 release.

 This repository demonstrates TensorRT inference with NeMo Megatron models in FP8/FP16/BF16 precision.

 Currently, this repository supports [NeMo GPT](https://huggingface.co/nvidia/nemo-megatron-gpt-5B/tree/fp8) models only.